freenas/freenas-docs/userguide/intro.rst

 * :ref:`Resilver Priority` has been added to :ref:`Storage`.
 This
   provides the ability to run resilvering at a higher priority at configurable times and days of the week.

+* The :ref:`Netdata` real-time performance and monitoring system has been added to :ref:`Services`.

 * :ref:`VMs` have received significant improvements, including: